General Questions

 Do I need to buy new, expensive running shoes?

 Good question!
 Hydration is very important to ensure your body performs well and that you feel good.
 Hydration starts before you ever get out to exercise, so try to drink enough water throughout the day.
-When you are walking or bike riding, bring along a bottle of water to sip (not gulp).
+When you are walking or riding your bike, bring along a bottle of water to sip (not gulp).

 Should I be drinking a sports drink, like Gatorade?